Key takeaways:

 What Does Sale Pending Mean in Real Estate?

-In real estate, a sale pending means the seller has accepted an offer and the property is moving through the last steps before closing.
+In real estate, a sale pending means the seller has accepted an offer, and the property is moving through the last steps before closing.
 Both parties are under contract, but the deal is not yet final.
 The sale pending meaning is simple: the home is expected to sell, though certain requirements must still be completed.

 To understand how this status compares, here are the common terms used in property listings: